Blindsmyth/ableton-blackbox/PAD_MAPPING.md

 ### Limitations
 1. **Max 16 Simpler/Sampler** - If you have more than 16, only the first 16 are used
-2. **No overflow protection** - If you have 16 Simpler + 5 audio clips = 21 total, but Blackbox only has 20 pads, the 21st would cause issues
+2. **Max 16 pads total** - Blackbox has 16 pads, so if you have 16 Simpler tracks, there's no room for additional audio clips
 3. **Order matters** - Tracks are processed in the order they appear in Ableton

 ## Practical Examples